esbenscriver/EstimateOneToOneMatching/README.md

 # Description
 Estimate by maximum likelihood a one-to-one matching model with transferable utility where the choice probabilities of the agents on both sides of the matching market are given by the logit model.
 See see e.g. [Andersen (2025)](https://arxiv.org/pdf/2409.05518) for a model description.

 The model and estimator are implemented in JAX.
-We leverage the [SQUAREM](https://github.com/esbenscriver/squarem-JAXopt) accelerator to efficiently solve the systemt of fixed-point equations that characterize the equilibrium transfers.
+We leverage the [SQUAREM](https://github.com/esbenscriver/squarem-JAXopt) accelerator to efficiently solve the system of fixed-point equations that characterize the equilibrium transfers.
 Finally, we rely on the [JAXopt](https://github.com/google/jaxopt) implementation of implicit differentiation when calculating the gradient of the log-likelihood function automatically.

 ## Model description
 The matching market consists of agent of type X and Y on both sides of the market.
-Each agent chose who they want to match with.
+Each agent choose who they want to match with.
 The match-specific deterministic payoffs of the agents of type X and Y are given as

 $$
     v^{X}_{xy} = z^{X}_{xy} \beta^{X} + t_{xy}, \\\\
     v^{Y}_{xy} = z^{Y}_{xy} \beta^{Y} - t_{xy},
 $$

 where $t_{xy}$ is a match-specific transfer from agent y to agent x.
-The correponding choice probabilities are given by the logit expressions
+The corresponding choice probabilities are given by the logit expressions

 $$
     p^{X}_{xy}(v^{X}_{x \cdot}) = \frac{\exp{(v^{X}_{xy})}}{1 + \sum_{j} \exp{(v^{X}_{xj})}}, \\\\
     p^{Y}_{xy}(v^{Y}_{\cdot y}) = \frac{\exp{(v^{Y}_{xy})}}{1 + \sum_{i} \exp{(v^{Y}_{iy})}}.
 $$

-Note thate the deterministic payoffs of the outside options are normalized to zero, $v^{X}_{x0} = v^{Y}_{0y} = 0$
+Note that the deterministic payoffs of the outside options are normalized to zero

+$$
+    v^{X}_{x0} = v^{Y}_{0y} = 0.
+$$

 Finally, the transfers, $t_{xy}$, are determined from a set of market clearing conditions